BigSpoon33/obsidianOs/Datacore Examples.md

 - [ ] task and project agenda
 	- [ ] TaskNotes
 		- [ ] design a recurring task system that is broader with subtasks. for example instead of tracking every workout track the whole workout plan. instead of every nighttime task just the nighttime routine. figure out how to get calendars synced both ways for phone notifications
-		- [ ] notifications! can TaskNotes provide phone notifications?
+		- [ ] notifications! can TaskNotes provide phone notifications? without calendar sync?
 	- [x] sync to a calendar would be dope
 		- [ ] calendar syncs from google to obsidian but not from obsidian to google - need to work on it
 	- [x] pomodoro